 Central Arkansas Water (CAW) and the cities of Little Rock and North Little Rock recognize the multitude of benefits that trees and forests provide their urban residents, as well as the role that cities and their water utilities play to help conserve, restore and sustainably manage forests.
-Specifically, we recognize the important role our nearby forests play in providing safe, reliable and affordable drinking water to the residents of Central Arkansas.
-Safe water sources are critical to human health and well-being, but are threatened continually by an ever-changing landscape and climate uncertainty.
-We feel that being part of Cities4Forests will engage our cities on a global platform to help enhance our mission through shared information and collaboration.
+Specifically, CAW recognizes the important role nearby forests play in providing safe, reliable, and affordable drinking water to the residents of Central Arkansas.
+Safe water sources are critical to human health and well-being but are threatened continually by an ever-changing landscape and climate uncertainty.
+Through Cities4Forests, CAW will engage its cities on a global platform to enhance its mission through shared information and collaboration.

 “Healthy forests are critical for potable water supply.
 They reduce run-off, lessen pollution, provide primary filtration, and reduce evaporation.
 Ultimately, forests improve raw water quality, thereby reducing filtration and treatment costs.
 Robust, flourishing forests are a key component of a safe, reliable, affordable water supply ecosystem.”

 CAW has worked for more than a decade to acquire, protect, and enhance the watersheds and forests of its two drinking water sources to preserve the quantity and quality of water that the citizens of Little Rock and North Little Rock enjoy and rely on now and into the future.
 Unlike many water utilities, CAW strives continually to implement creative and scientifically-sound practices to manage forests in a healthy and sustainable way.
 Not only do forests help protect valuable water resources, but they are also a critical piece of the puzzle in the protection of the nation’s and world’s biological diversity through the ecosystem services these forests provide.